clix-so/clix-android-sdk/README.md

 4. ✅ `Clix.setPushPermissionGranted()` is called after requesting permissions (when not using auto-request)
 5. ✅ Testing on a real device or emulator with Google Play Services
 6. ✅ Debug logs show "New token received" message
+7. ✅ Use `onFcmTokenError()` handler to catch token registration errors

 ### Getting Help